Tens of thousands rally to oust Tunisian government

 Earlier on Tuesday, police shot dead an Islamist militant in a suburb of Tunis that houses several luxury hotels frequented by foreign tourists, an Interior Ministry official said.

-Militant attacks have spiraled since the political crisis began.
-Last week, militants killed eight soldiers near the Algerian border in one of the deadliest attacks on Tunisian forces in decades.
+Militant attacks have spiraled since leftist politician Mohamed Brahmi was gunned down in July.
+A week later, militants killed eight soldiers near the Algerian border in one of the deadliest attacks on Tunisian forces in decades.

 Mongy Rahoui, a leader in the opposition's Popular Front, said of Tuesday's demonstrations: "These legions of crowds are a response to (Ennahda leader Rachid) Ghannouchi and we say to him we are ready for any referendum ... we are the ones with legitimacy on the streets.
 Your legitimacy is counterfeit."

-On Monday, Ghannouchi told Reuters that removing the prime minister and dissolving the temporary Constituent Assembly were "red lines" he would not cross, but he was willing to hold a popular referendum or talks.
+On Monday, Ghannouchi told Reuters that the prime minister and Constituent Assembly were "red lines" he would not cross, but he was willing to hold a popular referendum or talks.

 "We won't move until they (Ennahda) leave us alone," said protester Warda Habibi.
 "We were not afraid of Ben Ali and we're not afraid of Ghannouchi."